samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 When testing the 'ideal' thrombolysable patients, 95% of hospitals would be expected to give thrombolysis to at least 99% of patients.

 <img src="./images/15a_actual_vs_modelled_subgroup_violin.jpg" width="600">
+*A comparison of between-hospital range of thrombolysis use for subgroups of observed (top) or the 10k patient cohort (bottom).
+The observed patients are the actual thrombolysis use at each hospital for subgroups of their own patients.
+The predicted 10k patient subgroups are the same patients for every hopsital.*

 ### How much of the variation in thrombolysis use (for patients arriving within 4 hours of known stroke onset) can be explained by the hospital SHAP value?

 We can also look at how a hospital's SHAP value correlates with the thrombolysis rate for patients attending each hospital (focussing on patients arriving within 4 hours of stroke onset).
 We see that the hospital's SHAP value explains 58% of the variance in thrombolysis rate of patients.
 This suggests that, differences in decisions on whether and when to use thrombolysis dominates differences in patient mix or difference in key process times (time to arrival, and time from arrival to scan).

 <img src="./images/hospital_shap_own_patients.jpg" width="450">
+*A comparison of average hospital SHAP values with actual hospital thrombolysis use for patients arriving within 4 hours of known stroke onset.*